Antiholomorphic correspondences and mating I: realization theorems: Introduction

 In Subsection~\ref{strt_schwarz_ref_subsec}, we apply the results of Subsection~\ref{pinched_anti_poly_straightening_subsec} to maps in $\mathcal{S}_{\mathcal{R}_d}$.
 Theorem~\ref{srd_unif_strt_thm}, which is based on the existence of a quasiconformal conjugacy between the anti-Farey map $\mathcal{R}_d$ and the anti-Blaschke product $B_d$ (guaranteed by Lemma~\ref{qc_conj_rd_bd_lem}), provides a uniform way of straightening all maps in $\mathcal{S}_{\mathcal{R}_d}$.
-This method, however, is not suited for studying parameter space consequences of straightening.
-To circumvent this difficulty, we describe in Theorem~\ref{srd_unif_strt_thm} a different (but ultimately equivalent) way of straightening Schwarz reflection in $\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}$ (maps in $\mathcal{S}_{\mathcal{R}_d}$ with a \emph{simple} cusp on the associated quadrature domain boundaries).
+This method, however, is not suited for exploring parameter space consequences of the straightening.
+To circumvent this difficulty, we describe in Theorem~\ref{srd_simp_strt_thm} a different (but ultimately equivalent) way of straightening of a Schwarz reflection in $\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}$ (maps in $\mathcal{S}_{\mathcal{R}_d}$ with a \emph{simple} cusp on the associated quadrature domain boundaries).
 This is done by showing that each map in $\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}$ admits a simple pinched anti-polynomial-like restriction, and hence by Theorem~\ref{straightening_thm}, it is hybrid conjugate to a unique map in $\mathcal{F}_d^{\mathrm{simp}}$ up to affine conjugacy (where $\mathcal{F}_d^{\mathrm{simp}}\subsetneq \mathcal{F}_d$ is given by the open condition that $\infty$ is a \emph{simple} parabolic fixed point of the anti-rational maps).
-In fact, the domains of these simple pinched anti-polynomial-like maps have controlled geometry and they vary continuously with respect to parameters.
+In fact, the domains of these simple pinched anti-polynomial-like maps have controlled geometry, and these domains vary continuously with respect to parameters.
+It is this continuous dependence on parameters which lies at the heart of Theorem~\ref{straightening_thm_intro}.
 We point out that some general results on asymptotics of Schwarz reflections near conformal cusps (worked out in Appendix~\ref{cusp_append}) play an important role in obtaining simple pinched anti-polynomial-like restrictions of maps in $\mathcal{S}_{\mathcal{R}_d}^{\mathrm{simp}}$.
 We conclude Section~\ref{straightening_sec} with the definition of the \emph{straightening map}

 that sends each Schwarz reflection $\sigma$ to a parabolic anti-rational map $R_\sigma$ which is hybrid conjugate to $\sigma$.